Yamato-Security/hayabusa/doc/RustPerformance-English.md

 # Contributions

-This document is based on findings from actual improvement cases in [Hayabusa](https://github.com/Yamato-Security/hayabusa), but if you find any errors or techniques that can improve performance, please send us an issue or pull request.
+This document is based on findings from actual improvement cases in [Hayabusa](https://github.com/Yamato-Security/hayabusa).
+If you find any errors or techniques that can improve performance, please send us an issue or pull request.